WeatherArchive-Bench: Benchmarking Retrieval-Augmented Reasoning for Historical Weather Archives

 \subsection{Corpus Collection}

 LLMs are generally pre-trained on large-scale internet corpora, which frequently include fake and unreliable content \citep{roy2021fake}.
-In contrast, historical archives provide a unique and valuable information source, as copyright restrictions typically exclude them from LLM pretraining data.
-Unlike standardized meteorological datasets, historical archives provide rich, narrative descriptions of weather-related disruptions and community-level adaptation successes \citep{sieber2024identifying}.
+In contrast, archival news segments provide a unique and valuable information source, as copyright restrictions typically exclude them from LLM pretraining data.
+Unlike standardized meteorological datasets, archival news segments provide rich, narrative descriptions of weather-related disruptions and community-level adaptation successes \citep{sieber2024identifying}.
 These archives also capture public voices and societal perspectives that would be prohibitively expensive to collect today, yet public perceptions remain documented in historical records \citep{thurstan2016oral}.
 Thus, our corpus offers contextualized insights that complement traditional climate data.
 For climate scientists seeking to understand long-term patterns of societal vulnerability and resilience, these narrative-rich sources provide invaluable evidence of how communities have historically experienced, interpreted, and responded to weather-related challenges.